Hair Loss (cont.)

 Some "myths" about male-pattern baldness

-- You inherit baldness through your mother's male relatives.
+- People inherit baldness through their mother's male relatives.
 Actually, baldness can come from either side of the family or both.
-Looking at your family can give you at best an educated guess about how you'll turn out.
+Looking at one's family can give someone at best an educated guess about how he or she will turn out.
 Studies are ongoing in this field, and current research has been inconclusive about the inheritance patterns.

 - Longer hair puts a strain on roots.
 It doesn't.
 And hats don't choke off the circulation to the scalp to cause hair loss either.